Iziko South African Museum: History

-The South African Museum was founded by Lord Charles Somerset in 1825 as a general museum comprising natural history and material culture from local and other groups further afield.
+The museum has been on its present site in the Company's Garden since 1897.
+It began as a general museum comprising natural history and material culture from local and other groups further afield.
 In time, it developed greater systematic organisation and classification similar to the evolutionary models that were prominent in European and American museums in the late nineteenth and early twentieth centuries.
-The focus on natural history encouraged the notion that very little divided the animal world from the human subjects who were documented.